bartongroup/DRSASP-NoD-Docker/README.md

-# Running the NoD with Docker
+# Running NoD with Docker

 This guide will show you how to run  `NoD` inside a Docker container and use Docker bind mounts to access input and output files on your host system.